Home

-In direct competition with Sky Freesat and the subscription based Sky HD service, the BBC and ITV now jointly offer a Freesat HD TV service, which provides 4 subscription-free High Definition TV channels (HDTV) comprising BBC HD, BBC1 HD, ITV1 HD and Channel 4 HD as well as around 150 free Standard Definition digital TV and radio channels.
+In direct competition with Freesat from Sky and the subscription based Sky HD service, the BBC and ITV now jointly offer a Freesat HDTV service, which (as of November 2014) provides 13 subscription-free high definition TV channels (HDTV), as well as around 150 free Standard Definition digital TV and radio channels.

 Freesat HD offers the best of BBC and ITV programming in HD and is broadcast via the Astra satellite at 28.2E (the same orbital position as used by the Sky Digital platform - making it possible to use an existing Sky dish to receive the new HD service).
 No viewing card is needed.

-To complement Freesat HD, Humax has launched their Humax Freesat+ HD PVR which offers similar features to the Sky+ HD recorder, but without the need for a monthly subscription.
+To complement Freesat HD, Humax has launched a Freesat+ HD PVR which offers similar features to the Sky+ HD recorder, but without the need for a monthly subscription.

-The necessary equipment to receive BBC Freesat HD or Freeview (the UK's terrestrial digital TV service via your aerial), is available online from John Lewis and Currys.
+The necessary equipment to receive BBC Freesat HD or Freeview (the UK's terrestrial digital TV service via your aerial), is available online from Amazon.

 Sky Freesat HD |